Barbara Lazaroff — Giving, Caring Philanthropist

 To contribute time, funds or in-kind products, please email us.

-Barbara has been a member of the Board of Directors of The Friends of Sheba since 2009 supporting Israel’s leading hospital Sheba Medical Center.
+Barbara has been a member of the Board of Directors of The Western Region of American Friends of Sheba Medical Center (formerly called The Friends of Sheba) since 2009 supporting Israel’s leading hospital Sheba Medical Center.
 Sheba Medical Center is also the largest and most comprehensive medical center in the Middle East.

 Barbara endows The Lazaroff International Summer Program at The Weinberg Child Development Center at Sheba Medical Center, which provides evaluations and treatment of children with developmental delays or disabilities in Tel Hashomer, Israel.